 Soft mutters, halts in conversations and brief glances her way.
 These were the sights and sounds that she awoke to.
 Did they really think that they were silent?
 Invisible?
-The man with the white coat spoke to a nurse, the two glanced at her for the umpteenth time, the looks getting more and more worried and frustrated.
+The man in the white coat spoke to a nurse and the two glanced at her for the umpteenth time - the looks getting more and more worried and frustrated.
 Was she never to recover?
 Was that what the fuss was about?
-Why can't they tell her?
+Why can't they jsut tell her?
 Just stop whispering and tell her?

-One final glance and they nodded curtly.
-The doctor plastered on a grin and walked to her.
-She could tell, with a simple glance, how strained it was, and feared the news that she was about to hear.
-Where were the two that were usually there?
-Had they finally tired of waiting for her to recover?
-To speak?
-Who were they anyway?
+One final glance and they nodded curtly, though reluctantly.
+The doctor fixed on a grin and walked to her.
+She could tell, with a simple glance, how strained it was and feared the news that she was about to hear.
+Where were the other two that were usually there?
+Had they finally gotten tired of waiting for her to recover?
+Maybe she was being left alone.
+To cut off her life support or just kill her like they did in WWII to the handicapped or mentally ill.
+But she didn't know which category she fell under - she couldn't feel her limbs, as such they were being sedated and they weighed like feathers and felt like air.
+Who were the two anyway?
 She did not seem to remember them, but had a distinct feeling that she knew them.

 "So, Rae, how are you feeling today?"

-He sounded jovial, fake.
+He sounded jovial.
+Fake.
 What was he trying to say?
+Trying to imply?
 She stared into his eyes and attempted to search for the answer.
 Obviously perturbed by her sudden scrutiny of him, he averted his gaze.
 All the questions she wanted to ask, everything bubbled inside her.

 "Mmph..." she tried.